MetPX/sarracenia/doc/mesh_gts.rst

 operates a number of parallel downloaders sharing a queue to achieve parallelism.
 With the Canadian acquisition of data from NWS, there are 40 processes pulling data simultaneously, and there is very little queueing.
-If most of the data exceeds X, then obviously there is little to no benefit.
+It may be more important to initiate transfers more quickly rather than to accellerate individual streams.

 A final consideration is the separation of control and data paths.
 The AMQP end point might not be the data transfer end point.